Joseph Mukasa Balikuddembe

-The Missionaries of Our Lady of Africa came to Uganda in 1879.
+The Missionaries of Africa came to Uganda in 1879.
 Balikuddembe was enrolled as a catechumen in the following year and along with Andrew Kaggwa, was baptized by Père Simon Lourdel M.Afr.
 (Fr.
-Mapera) on 30 April 1882.
+Mapeera) on 30 April 1882.
 Balikuddembe took the baptismal name of "Joseph".

 From November 1882 to July 1885 the Catholic missionaries, for reasons of security, abandoned the Ugandan mission and re-located temporarily to the southern end of Lake Victoria.
-In the absence of the missionaries, Balikuddembe became leader of the Christians.
+In the absence of the missionaries, Balikuddembe was elected as the leader of the Christians.